evankozliner/Capstone/README.md

 Be sure to be specific!

 ###5.
 When everything is working, merge their pull request or wait for more of your peers to review
+Don't forget to go back to the branch you were working on:

+`git checkout branch-you-were-working-on-previously`

 # Making a new Change / Micro Git Workflow Tutorial
 So you want to make a change or add a feature!
 Good!
 Here is the workflow: